awsdocs/aws-sam-developer-guide/doc_source/sam-property-httpapi-lambdaauthorizationidentity.md

 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `ReauthorizeEvery`   <a name="sam-httpapi-lambdaauthorizationidentity-reauthorizeevery"></a>
-The time\-to\-live \(TTL\) period, in seconds, that specifies how long caches authorizer results\.
-If you specify a value greater than 0, caches the authorizer responses\.
+The time\-to\-live \(TTL\) period, in seconds, that specifies how long API Gateway caches authorizer results\.
+If you specify a value greater than 0, API Gateway caches the authorizer responses\.
 The maximum value is 3600, or 1 hour\.
 *Type*: Integer
 *Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.